CP-violating Phases in M-theory and Implications for EDMs: Predictions for EDMs

 where $A^q_{SCKM}$ is the diagonal element of the corresponding trilinear matrix (factoring out the Yukawa coupling) in the super-CKM basis.
 In the expression, the function $G(r)=C(r)+rC'(r)$ for gluinos and $G(r)=B(r)+rB'(r)$ for charginos and neutralinos.
 The function $B(r)$ and $C(r)$ are loop functions defined in the Appendix \ref{leading}.
 One can see that $d_{q}^{C}$ decreases rapidly as $m_{\tilde{q}}^{-4}$ when the squark masses increase.
 However, the function $G(r)$ behaves differently for different particles ($\tilde{g},\tilde{\chi}^{\pm},\tilde{\chi}^0$) in the loop.
 Due the gaugino and squark mass hierachy, $r$ is small.
 From Fig. \ref{loop-function}, we can see that $C(r)+rC'(r)$ is enhanced in the small $r$ region compared to other functions which remain small.
 Therefore, the gluino contribution dominates the quark CEDM.
 For the quark EDM, it is given by a similar expression as (\ref{CEDM}) but now the quantity $G(r)$ is determined only by $A(r)$ and $B(r)$.
 In particular, $G(r)$ is determined solely by $B(r)$ for $\tilde{g}$ and $\tilde{\chi}^0$ in the loop, and by a combination of $A(r)$ and $B(r)$ for $\tilde{\chi}^{\pm}$ in the loop.
 Since $A(r)+rA'(r)$ and $B(r)+rB'(r)$ are much smaller than $C(r)+rC'(r)$ as seen from Figure \ref{loop-function}, the quark EDM contributions to the neutron EDM are negligible compared to that of the quark CEDM contributions.
 Therefore, we only need to calculate the quark CEDM, for which the gluino diagram gives the dominant contribution as explained above.
 Since $A^{q}_{SCKM}\sim m_{\tilde{q}}$ in the M-theory framework, one obtains:

 Based on the quark EDM and CEDM, the neutron EDM can be computed from (\ref{neutron}):

 Similarly, the mercury EDM is

 Moving on to the electron EDM, it can be computed at leading order from the one-loop neutralino and chargino diagrams.
-First, we notice that the chargino diagram does not contribute as seen from Eq.~(\ref{chargino}).
-This is because it requires gaugino-higgsino mixing in order to have chirality flipping; but this mixing is negligibly small in the M-theory framework.
-The neutralino contribution, on the other hand, gives rise to a non-zero contribution because of a dependence on the selectron mixing parameters (which contains CP-violating phases) in its couplings (see Eqn.
-(B8)).
+First, we notice that the chargino diagram does not contribute in our framework.
+This is because the fact that the $\mu$-term phase\footnote{Here we have set $\gamma_{B}=0$ by a $U(1)_{PQ}$ rotation.} and the gaugino phases are zero and there is no phase in the chargino mixing matrix as can be seen from Eq.(\ref{chargino}) in the Appendix.
+The neutralino contribution, on the other hand, gives rise to a non-zero contribution because of a dependence on the selectron mixing parameters (which contains CP-violating phases) in its couplings (see Eq. (\ref{neutralino})).
 Given the fact that the higgsino coupling to electron and selectron is suppressed by the small electron Yukawa coupling, and the wino does not couple to right-handed fermions and sfermions, the dominant contribution is from the diagram with $\tilde \chi_2^0$(almost pure bino in the M-theory framework), which can be calculated using Eq.~(\ref{de-neutralino}) in the Appendix.
 Thus, the electron EDM is given by: